 Cluster Use

 The cluster is assembled with multiple generation of nodes with variety of configurations.
-Among all 24 nodes, 7 of them are equipped with GPUs.
+Among all 26 nodes, 8 of them are equipped with advanced GPUs, 5 of them are equipped with entry level GPUs.
 See table below.

 Nodes configurations